rbrueda/Sentiment-Analysis/documentation.md

 ## Nov 2023 - Dec 2023
 - Saved each request to external csv titled with timestamp when csv was created.
 Each csv contains real-time data
-	- Each csv files contains columns:<span style="color: #d67fbb"> title, description, comments, subreddit, karma, url, posted_date</span>
+	- Each csv files contains columns: **title, description, comments, subreddit, karma, url, posted_date**
 - Added function to filter through csv to check for emoji-patterns and substribute with blank space
 - Used regex pattern from <href>https://stackoverflow.com/questions/33404752/removing-emojis-from-a-string-in-python </href>

 ## Dec 2023 - Jan 2024
 - Parsed dataset by splicing every 5000 characters (based on requirements of IBM NLP api) and converting data to a string.
 - Passed parsed data to IBM NLP api and saved sentiment analysis results to external json file
-	- Json attributes for sentiment results are: <span style="color: #d67fbb">sadness, joy, fear, disgust, anger</span>
+	- Json attributes for sentiment results are: **sadness, joy, fear, disgust, anger**
 - Once all data has been called to IBM, I averaged all the results to get **daily** sentiment analysis results
 - Visualized data using altair library and deployed platform in Streamlit framework
 - Started working on daily scheduler based design and brainstormed ways to visualize the data over a long period of time (annual-based graph)